Update: 2 Arrested in Connection with Hackensack, NJ Shoplifting Case

 By Travis Tormey posted in Theft Offenses on Thursday, January 30, 2014

-According to Hackensack Police Detective Captain Thomas Salcedo, 32-year-old Joseph Willis Williams and 29-year-old Portland Ramseur, both residents of Mount Vernon, New York, are facing theft charges for allegedly stealing three chinchilla coats, valued at $130,000 total, from the Idra Alta Moda store on Wednesday, January 8th.
+According to Hackensack Police Detective Captain Thomas Salcedo, two men, one suspect 32-years-old and the other 29-years-old, both residents of Mount Vernon, New York, are facing theft charges for allegedly stealing three chinchilla coats, valued at $130,000 total, from the Idra Alta Moda store on Wednesday, January 8th.

 Theft of movable property offenses are governed under N.J.S.A.
 2C:20-3, and can be considered crimes of the second, third, or fourth degree, as well disorderly persons offenses, depending on the monetary value of the property stolen.
 Theft crimes involving property amounting to $75,000 or more are classified as second degree offenses, which are punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison.

-Further, police records reveal a prior arrest on Ramseur’s record for robbery charges in Paramus.
+Further, police records reveal a prior arrest of one of the defendants for robbery charges in Paramus.
 This will impact the judge’s determination at sentencing if he is found guilty of the recent Hackensack crime, as the defendant’s criminal history is considered an aggravating factor which influences their sentence.